List of Mario educational games: Mario Teaches Typing games

 Mario Teaches Typing was released on personal computers and was designed to teach typing skills to children.
 The game was developed and published by Interplay Productions.
 It was first released for MS-DOS in 1992, followed by versions for Microsoft Windows and Macintosh in 1995.
 In the floppy disk version, Mario is voiced by Ronald B. Ruben, while the CD-ROM version features Charles Martinet as the voice of Mario.
 According to Brian Fargo, then director at Interplay Productions, the concept for the game was inspired by the success of educational software like Mavis Beacon Teaches Typing.
 Fargo proposed to Nintendo that Mario be used as the instructor for the lessons, and the idea was approved.

 The game allows players to choose from three characters: Mario, Luigi, and Peach.
 It displays a pair of hands on screen to guide finger placement—for instance, highlighting the left pinky finger when typing the letter "A".
 If a player presses the wrong key, the cursor does not move forward until the correct key is entered.
 Once the timer runs out, the session ends and a summary screen appears, showing performance statistics such as words per minute.

 The game features a series of progressively difficult lessons, with Mario's on-screen progress reflecting the player's typing.
 Upon completing all the lessons, players receive a certificate of completion.
 Critics noted that the game's approach made learning to type engaging for children, particularly due to Mario's familiar and entertaining presence.

 A sequel, Mario Teaches Typing 2, was developed by Brainstorm and published by Interplay in 1997.
 In this version, Charles Martinet is the sole voice actor for Mario.
 The sequel introduced several new features, including a customisable achievement certificate, an on-screen colour-coded keyboard, personalised lesson plans, and an animated Mario head that interacts with the player.
 Some critics praised the improved graphics and lesson customisation, though others noted that certain elements—like Mario's on-screen actions—could be distracting for younger players.
 Additionally, some felt that as a Nintendo-branded product, it might not appeal as strongly to those unfamiliar with the franchise.
-The website SVG criticised the animation of Mario’s head, describing it as "tetrical."

 The CD-ROM versions of Mario Teaches Typing and Mario Teaches Typing 2 include a storyline in which Mario and Luigi encounter a magical typewriter.
 When Mario mistypes a phrase intended to destroy Bowser's Castle, the typewriter explodes into three pieces.
 As the player progresses through the lessons, they recover the scattered parts of the typewriter.
 Once it is fully repaired, Mario is able to type the phrase correctly, leading to the destruction of Bowser's Castle.